-Whether you’re a content marketing expert or beginner, incorporating the latest best practices into your strategy will keep your content sharp, relevant, and driving results.
+Whether you’re a content marketing expert or beginner, incorporating current best practices into your strategy will keep your content sharp, relevant, and focused on results.

 nick-jio-57rD2oDZquc-unsplash